scaleway/terraform-provider-scaleway/docs/data-sources/registry_image_tag.md

 - `id` - The ID of the registry image.

 ~> **Important:** Registry images' IDs are [regional](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{region}/{id}`, e.g. `fr-par/11111111-1111-1111-1111-111111111111`

-- `name` - The name of the registry image tag.

 - `status` - The status of the registry image tag.